Vtek/Ninject.CoreContext/README.md

   * Simple, straightforward and fluent
   * Start all IoC features in one line of code
   * Automatic injection on properties
-  * Stack of action to create a custom exectution pipeline
+  * Stack of action to create a custom execution pipeline
   * Http scoping